Skip to content

 Removing authentication

-Test what happens when you remove the authentication header entirely:
+Test what happens when you remove the authentication header entirely.
+Rebuild headers from the recorded flow but omit the Authorization entry:

 {